What is egalitarianism or an egalitarian?

 This is where most evangelicalism is today.
 They don’t think they’re egalitarian, but they are.
 There are various levels of egalitarianism.
 But as I’ve said before a little egalitarianism egalitarians the whole lump.

 I heard an egalitarian pastor here in Tennessee tell their church many times from the pulpit “Women are equal to men 2.”
 Or “Our wives are equal to their husbands.”
+Sometimes he would even call on women to read the authoritative Scriptures in the sanctuary.
 But then away from the pulpit, and when only men were around, he would say, “But they have different roles.”
-In my opinion, he was a people-pleaser or man-pleaser.
-Sometimes he would even call on women to read the authoritative Scriptures in the sanctuary.
+That’s complementarianism and must be rejected along with egalitarianism.

 However, though that level (or view) of egalitarianism might object to putting a woman behind the pulpit to preach a sermon on the Lord’s Day.
 They would sinfully put a woman behind the pulpit for other reasons or duties.
 Or, they would give women a microphone (a voice) in other portions of the building we call the church or in other ministries.
 By the way, in unbiblical ministries that you won’t find in the Scriptures.